Helsinki harbour rail: Early history and expansion to maximum extent

-In the 1950s, it was possible that some week's last train, carrying a heavy load of coal cargo, was pulled from Jätkäsaari to Pasila by two Vr3 engines, causing even the windows of Eduskuntatalo to shake and the chasm between the two parallel Rautatienkatu (Railway Street) streets to fill with black coal smoke.
+In the 1950s, it was possible that some week's last train, carrying a heavy load of coal cargo, was pulled from Jätkäsaari to Pasila by two Vr3 engines, causing even the windows of Eduskuntatalo to shake and the cutting between the two parallel Rautatienkatu (Railway Street) streets to fill with black coal smoke.
 Even in the middle 1970s one could see the supervisor engine of the harbour in the middle of the Market Square going to fetch cargo cars from Katajanokka, or pushing a long line of cars over the Market Square turning bridge in either direction.
 The track did not have official stations or stops, because its main use was cargo traffic, passenger traffic was agreed separately each time, including a separate train sender; most of the time the place of agreement was in Katajanokka.

 The end of Eteläsatama branch

 After Eteläsatama was assigned solely to passenger traffic, the harbour cranes and the track were dismantled in 1972.
 When the Finnjet was built, there was a public presentation of a plan to put the harbour rail to passenger use in a similar way as in Turku, where passenger trains go to the harbour.
 These plans were not realised, as the first part of this line was dismantled from the front of the Finnjet terminal in Katajanokka in 1977.
 The cargo traffic to Katajanokka finally ended on 1 May 1980.

-The Eteläsatama branch was closed with a stop disc at the eastern end of Merisatama railyard, but the track leading to Eteläsatama remained in place, disused, for several years.
-The track to Katajanokka was dismantled by 1985, and in 1989 the turning bridge crossing the Katajanokka canal was replaced by a light traffic bridge.
+The Eteläsatama branch was closed with a stop disc at the eastern end of Merisatama rail yard, but the track leading to Eteläsatama remained in place, disused, for several years.
+The track to Katajanokka was dismantled by 1985, and in 1989 the turning bridge crossing the Katajanokka canal was replaced by a pedestrian bridge.
 At the same time, the part of the track on the edge of Kaivopuisto was dismantled.
 The tunnel still exists, but Merisatama end of it has been filled in.
 The last passenger train to visit Katajanokka was a Dm9 unit, travelling on request.
 Despite the dismantling of the track from Merisatama onwards, a short spur of track has survived in the Market Square.

 Commemorating the track is a water supply crane in Katajanokka, adored with a memorial plaque.
 Also the swing bridge of Cholera basin is preserved.
 It is closed during winter and open all time during ice-free season.